 Performance is determined by many factors including the general direction and volatility of markets and may not be repeatable.

-Investors should note that these figures refer to the past and past performance is not a reliable indicator of future results, growth or rates of return.
+Investors should note that these figures refer to the past and past performance is not a reliable indicator of future performance or results.

 APPENDIX C

 Other Regulated Collective Investment Schemes under management